-- up to 10% of the total annual revenues of an entity in case this entity enters into agreements which aim to prevent, restrict or distort competition; abuses its dominant position; or proceeds with a merger before obtaining a clearance decision from the President of the Office. - the PLN equivalent of 1,000 EUR to 50 million EUR, if no information or incorrect information was provided during the merger or anti-monopoly inspection proceedings, - the PLN equivalent of 500 EUR to 10,000 EUR for each day of delay in compliance with a decision of the President of the Office or the ruling of the Competition and Consumer Protection Court.
+- up to 10% of the total annual revenues of an entity in case this entity enters into agreements which aim to prevent, restrict or distort competition; abuses its dominant position; or proceeds with a merger before obtaining a clearance decision from the President of the Office, - the PLN equivalent of up to 50 million EUR, if no information or incorrect information was provided during the merger or anti-monopoly inspection proceedings, - the PLN equivalent of up to 10,000 EUR for each day of delay in compliance with a decision of the President of the Office or the ruling of the Competition and Consumer Protection Court.

+As of the 18th January 2015 also managers (as well) of a company breaching the prohibition on concluding agreements restricting prohibition may face penalty of up to 2 000 000 PLN.
 In addition, competition law provides for penalties which may be imposed by the President of the Office, on a natural person acting as a manager or being a member of a managing body of an entity or a group of entities (up to a maximum of 50 times the average remuneration), for breaching the law.